DataResearchLabs/sql_scripts/mysql/data_validation/how_to_use_advanced_script.md

 ### Step 5 - Execute the Advanced Data Validation Script
 <details><summary>Expand if you would like to see how to execute the advanced script, step-by-step...</summary><br>

-Here are the steps to execute the advanced script in SSMS (typical output shown in the screenshot below).
+Here are the steps to execute the advanced script in MySQL Workbench (typical output shown in the screenshot below).
-1. Open SQL Server Management Studio (or equivalent SQL Editor)
+1. Open MySQL Workbench (or equivalent SQL Editor)
-2. Blue Dot #1 - You must load the advanced validation script "dv_advanced_test_cases.sql" into SQL Developer (or equivalent IDE) -- see Step 4 above.
+2. Blue Dot #1 - You must load the advanced validation script "dv_advanced_test_cases.sql"  -- see Step 4 above.
-3. Blue Dot #2 - Click the "Run Statement" button (or equivalent in other IDEs) to run all 66 data validation test cases as INSERT INTOs, plus the final summary reoprt SELECT.
+3. Blue Dot #2 - Click the "Execute" button (or equivalent in other IDEs) to run all 66 data validation test cases as INSERT INTOs, plus the final summary report SELECT.
 4. Blue Dot #3 - The output is beautifully laid out for all data validation test cases in a grid.
 You can scroll and view the grid details, or export it out to a file using your SQL Editor.
 Fields include everything, from test id, test description, and status to test case execution time, start time, rejection details, expected and actual results, and lookup SQL.

 <img src="https://github.com/DataResearchLabs/sql_scripts/blob/main/mysql/data_validation/img/04_data_val_mysql_run_results_adv.png">